 Once you have your doctor’s approval, you can take an active role in your recovery by performing gentle scar massage at home.
 This practice is a simple yet powerful way to support your body’s healing process.
 You don’t need any special equipment, just a few minutes each day and a willingness to listen to your body.
 These techniques can help soften scar tissue, improve sensation, and restore movement in your abdomen.
 Think of it as a quiet moment to reconnect with your body after the incredible work it has done.

-Start with Gentle Touch and Desensitization
+First, Start with Gentle Touch (Desensitization)

 Before you begin massaging the scar itself, the first step is to reacquaint your body with touch in that area.
 After surgery, the skin around your incision can feel overly sensitive, numb, or just strange.
 Desensitization helps your nerves recalibrate.
 Once your incision is fully closed and healed (usually after your 6-week checkup), start by gently touching the skin around your scar with your fingertips.
 You can also try stroking the area with different soft textures, like a cotton ball or a silk scarf.
 The goal is to help your brain and body reconnect, reducing hypersensitivity and preparing the tissue for direct massage.
 This gentle introduction to touch is a crucial foundation for the work to come.

-A Step-by-Step Guide to Scar Massage
+A Step-by-Step Guide to Your First Scar Massage

 When you feel ready to work on the scar directly, find a comfortable position, like lying on your back with your knees bent.
 You can use a small amount of unscented lotion or oil to help your fingers glide smoothly.